Azure/azure-sphere-gallery/HTTPS_MutualAuth/README.md

    - `server-certs/server-cert.pem` - the server certificate
    - `server-certs/server-key.pem` - the private key for the server certificate

+   If you are using a device certificate _chain_ rather than a single certificate, please refer to the instructions below

 1. Launch the server:
    ```